 In order to be considered for this position the applicant must have met or will have met all the required qualifications prior to the start date of employment.

-- Demonstrated ability to work both independently and as part of a team.
+- Demonstrated ability to work effectively with a diverse team.

-This full time, 40 hour position is on the evening shift, M-F 11:00 am-7:30 pm and will require rotating weekends, holidays and on-call with other team members.
+This full time, 40 hour position is on the night shift and will include rotating holidays and weekends with other staff.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.